GovernmentPlates/indico-presentations/PITCHME.md

 ### The rewrite

 - Idea floated in 2023
-- Summer student project (João Gil & Tomáš Roun)
+- Summer student project (João Mesquita & Tomáš Roun)
 - Early ideas involved using React Native, but...
 - PWA was chosen instead (more on that later)